 - (1) Services provided by the Group to Melco and its subsidiaries mainly include, but are not limited to, certain shared administrative services and shuttle bus transportation services provided to Studio City Casino. - (2) Staff costs are recharged by Melco and its subsidiaries for staff who are solely dedicated to Studio City to carry out activities, including food and beverage management, retail management, hotel management, entertainment projects, mall development and sales and marketing activities and staff costs for certain shared administrative services. - (3) Corporate services are provided to the Group by Melco and its subsidiaries.
-These services include, but are not limited to, general corporate services and senior executive management services for operational purposes. - (4) During the year ended December 31, 2015, the future economic benefits of the Studio City Gaming Assets recognized as other long-term assets with aggregate carrying amounts of \$67,162 were transferred from an affiliated company to the Group at a total consideration of \$74,902.
-A loss on transfer of other long-term assets of \$7,740, representing the cash paid in excess of the other long-term assets carrying value, was recognized during the year ended December 31, 2015 as additional paid-in capital. - (5) During the years ended December 31, 2016 and 2015, certain property and equipment with aggregate carrying amounts of nil and \$35, respectively, were purchased from an affiliated company at a total consideration of \$139 and \$877, respectively, and the Group recognized a loss on purchase of property and equipment of \$139 and \$842, respectively, as additional paid-in capital. - (6) A company in which Mr. Lawrence Yau Lung Ho, Melco's Chief Executive Officer, has shareholding of approximately 20% in MECOM.
+These services include, but are not limited to, general corporate services and senior executive management services for operational purposes. - (4) During the years ended December 31, 2016 and 2015, the future economic benefits of the Studio City Gaming Assets recognized as other long-term assets with aggregate carrying amounts of \$11,150 and